RyantheKing/RyansSite/_posts/2025-04-11-backup-synology-with-omv.md

 Next, open the OpenMediaVault web workbench and go to `Services -> Rsync -> Server`. \
 First click on `Settings` and check the box to enable Rsync.
 I'm using port 873, but you can use any unused port, just make sure you remember it for later. \
 After enabling the rsync server, go to `Modules` and click the button to create a new module. `Shared folder` should be set to the shared folder you created at the start.
 For the `Name` I just used the same name as the Shared folder, but you can use anything.
 For `User`, select the user you just created and for `Group` select `nogroup`. \
 The next section is the `Users` section.
-This is seperate from users on the OMV system, it is instead a list of names and passwords for you to hand out to services who use this rsync server, so they can validate that they have access.
+This is separate from users on the OMV system, it is instead a list of names and passwords for you to hand out to services who use this rsync server, so they can validate that they have access.
 Create a new user for this module by clicking the create button.
 For the name, I use the same name as the account doing the file transfers (I use `rsync` as the name).
 You can use any name however.
 For `Password`, make sure it is unique from any other passwords on the system. \
 \
 Lastly make sure:
 * `Use chroot` is checked